Welcome to School of the Ozarks

 Point Lookout, MO 65726

 Student Account Refund Policy: Withdrawal occurs when a student officially discontinues enrollment in classes and activities of the School.
-Students who officially withdraw before classes begin will receive a 100% refund of all fees except the $250 deposit.
+Students who officially withdraw before classes begin will receive a 100% refund of all fees except the $270 deposit.
 Students who officially withdraw after classes begin will receive a pro-rated refund based on the date of withdrawal, up to 60% of each semester.
-After this deadline, no refund will be made.

 Parent and teacher conferences are held twice a year.
 These times are designated for discussing the student’s academic achievement and citizenship.
 Both parents are encouraged to attend, if possible.
 Of course, parents and teachers are welcome to request conferences throughout the year.

 Hot lunches will be provided on a daily basis for each student.
 These lunches are covered in the fee schedule.
-Upon dismissal, students will proceed to the lower level by use of the south stairs.
+Upon dismissal, students will proceed to the lower school for lunch.
 Students are expected to behave in a mature manner and clean up their own area after eating.
 A limited number of freshman and sophomore students may be asked to assist, on a rotating basis, with lunch set up and clean up each day.

 Continental breakfast will be provided for $2 a day to students who are participating in sports.
-These meals will need to be paid for in advance at the beginning of each sports season.
 Families who require assistance with this cost are asked to talk with school administration.

 Eating with Students